Nexusov/scrcpy/README.md

 `app/` folder (beside the launcher scripts in older flat installations).
 Setup errors appear in the wizard.
 Your device settings are stored locally in `app/phone.json` (beside the launcher scripts in older flat installations); pairing codes are not saved.
 Release archives do not contain personal device settings or logs.

-### ADB remains running after closing the app

-This is normal: ADB uses a shared background server. scrcpy Seamless leaves it running so other Android tools keep their connections.
-You do not need to stop it after each use.
-If it prevents moving or deleting the portable folder, close any Android tools and run `./app/adb.exe kill-server` in PowerShell from the portable package folder.
-This stops the shared server for all ADB clients.

 ## Limitations